When we mused about starting Mentorloop many years ago, it was on the basic premise of making mentoring more accessible to more people.

 To get you started, I’ve shared a few tactics below that I use in how to ask someone to be your mentor, who will then say yes

-- Look to your existing network: your mentor might be closer than you think.
-Approaching someone that has the knowledge you are looking for and already knows you, are obviously going to increase chances of them saying yes.
+Your mentor might be closer than you think.
+Approaching someone that has the knowledge you are looking for and already knows you, is obviously going to increase the chances of them saying yes.
 Start here – if not – see below.

-- Finding the mentor you haven’t already met: This is why you need a why.
+This is why you need a why.
 Doing cold outreach to people you think will be a good mentor will never play well for you.
-But if you frame the outreach around what you are looking to achieve and why you think this person can help, well your chances of them saying yes will slightly increase.
+But if you frame the outreach around what you are looking to achieve and why you think this person can help, your chances of them saying yes will slightly increase.

-- Play it cool: No one wants to get married on the first date and the same goes with mentoring.
-It’s fine to set your sights on someone but don’t go in all guns blazing.
-Instead, reach out for just a once off piece of advice.
+No one wants to get married on the first date.
+The same goes for mentoring.
+It’s fine to set your sights on someone, but don’t go in all guns blazing.
+Instead, reach out for just a one-off piece of advice.
 You could offer to buy them a coffee or even just a ‘15 minute chat’.
 Everyone has 15 minutes to spare to help someone and if they don’t, they aren’t going to be a viable mentor prospect.

 I wanted to follow up directly, and thank you again for taking the time to meet with me and share your insights.
 Personally, your honest and frank feedback has been amazing.
 It’s helped give me the confidence to critically think about the next steps I want to take in my career.
 Your deep knowledge of the industry has also helped me to think where I can best add value – everything you’ve shared has been really useful stuff.